When is Trimac Returning to the Office?

 What new cleaning, sanitizing or disinfecting methods has Trimac implemented?

-We have implemented additional cleaning measures including frequent janitorial wipe downs of common areas, increasing available cleaning supplies to areas without janitorial services, providing sanitizing wipes to our personnel for use in work areas, and locating hand sanitizers throughout our offices, work areas and entrances and provided our drivers hand sanitizers.
+We have implemented additional cleaning measures including frequent janitorial wipe downs of common areas, increasing available cleaning supplies to areas without janitorial services, providing sanitizing wipes to our personnel for use in work areas, and locating hand sanitizers throughout our offices, work areas and entrances, and provided our drivers with hand sanitizer.

 What safety precautions has Trimac implemented for trucks and trailers?

-All shared trucks are to be sanitized prior to use to ensure items such as steering wheels, consoles, in-cab devices, and accessorial equipment.
-All drivers are also to wash/sanitize their hands prior to commencing work.
+All shared trucks are sanitized prior to use to ensure items such as steering wheels, consoles, in-cab devices, and accessorial equipment are clean and safe to use.
+All drivers are also washing/sanitizing their hands prior to commencing work.

 What safety precautions has Trimac implemented at our facilities?

-Beginning March 16, visitors are no longer allowed to enter Trimac facilities except as needed for essential business operations and facilities management.
+Beginning March 16, visitors are no longer permitted to enter Trimac facilities, with the exception for essential business operations and facilities management.
 Trimac is asking all visitors to remain outside and call the local branch for instructions on how to proceed.
 The solution provided to visitors is site-specific, with the goal of mitigating risk to visitors and staff.
 This could include leaving deliveries outside, or if necessary, sanitizing pens and signature pads prior to use.
 Our shop facilities have implemented exclusion zones for different groups, and staggered shifts to limit contact.

 How are we working with customers to ensure safety?

-We are working with customers, that they assist in our actions to stop the spread of the COVID-19.
-Examples include changing local work procedures such as having the driver stay in the cab instead of reporting to the receiving office, as well as expediting loading/unloading to reduce wait times.
+We are working with our customers assistance to help stop the spread of COVID-19.
+Examples include changing local work procedures such as promoting digital deliveries, having the driver stay in the cab instead of reporting to the receiving office, as well as expediting loading/unloading to reduce wait times.